Gorenstein ring

 Frobenius rings are noncommutative analogs of zero-dimensional Gorenstein rings.
 Gorenstein schemes are the geometric version of Gorenstein rings.

 For Noetherian local rings, there is the following chain of inclusions.

 Definitions

-A Gorenstein ring is a commutative Noetherian ring such that each localization at a prime ideal is a Gorenstein local ring, as defined above.
+A Gorenstein ring is a commutative Noetherian ring such that each localization at a prime ideal is a Gorenstein local ring, as defined below.
 A Gorenstein ring is in particular Cohen–Macaulay.